Info Page

 Your treatment.
 We have only one treatment room.
 After your case history has been completed (based on your client confidentiality form), the practical side of your session begins.
 Your treatment is based on your main presenting complaint, which will determine your acupuncture point and herbal medicine prescriptions (if you are purchasing herbal medicine).

 Acupuncture point prescriptions are based on your main presenting complaint.
 If you have never had acupuncture before - don't worry - as most people find it a pleasant and relaxing experience.
 Point prescriptions generally have 10 needles, give or take.
 The needles are retained for approximately 25 minutes.
-Electrolysis or moxabustion may be employed to enhance the acupuncture therapy.
+Electrolysis or moxibustion may be employed to enhance the acupuncture therapy.

 How many acupuncture treatments should I require?
 This is an individual consideration depending on the nature of your condition - and more importantly - whether your presenting complaint is acute or chronic (long-term).
 For acute conditions, three sessions is usually the benchmark for clinical success, less if you are taking herbal medicine.
 Chronic conditions tend to take longer to heal as they are more complex and deep seated.
 Follow-up treatments are usually spaced weekly.